Searchresults

 Safety always comes first, even during an exam.
 If the fire alarm goes off, everyone has to leave the building.
 The education tip below explains the difference between an evacuation alarm and a warning alarm.
 It also explains how to prepare for an evacuation.

-When to Evacuate?It is good …
+When to Evacuate?It …

 Read more -